witdaemma/EXEATSYSTEM/README.md

 ## The Solution

-ExeatTrack provides a centralized digital platform with distinct, role-based portals for everyone involved in the exeat lifecycle:
+MTUEXCEAT provides a centralized digital platform with distinct, role-based portals for everyone involved in the exeat lifecycle:

 -   **Students**: Can easily submit and track exeat requests online.
 -   **Porters, HODs, DSA**: Can review, comment on, and approve or deny requests in a clear, sequential workflow.